 Store bought dressings are usually made with processed, tasteless, odorless, flavorless oils, not to mention preservatives, colorings and flavorings.
 Homemade salad dressing can be made in minutes and in my humble opinion fresh is always best!
 I think you will agree once you taste these vinaigrettes.
 Each of these recipes is grain free, gluten free and dairy free.

-What you will need: You can reduce your own pomegranate juice to make a syrup or save time buying by buying antioxidant rich Pomegreat Pomegranate Syrup (12 oz or save money with the 24 oz).
-Mason jars, a mini whisk, and a good knife are always good to have!
-If you are living the Paleo or Whole 30 lifestyle, just leave out the honey!
-I use this salad dressing on a lot of salads, here is a recipe you might like!
+What you will need for Pomegranate Vinaigrette: You can reduce your own pomegranate juice to make a syrup or save time buying by buying antioxidant rich Pomegreat Pomegranate Syrup (12 oz or save money with the 24 oz).

 - ½ cup extra virgin olive oil